Updated: May 11

 2. DESIGN BRIEF

-The site to be aimed at promoting services to his prospective patients rather than serve as an expert platform in his medical field.
-Client didn't give an overly specific design brief, but we agreed on the following:
+The site aims to promote services to his prospective patients rather than serve as an expert platform in his medical field.
+The client didn't give an overly specific design brief, but we agreed on the following:

 Fresh UX and UI appeal.

 Smart, temperate, clean-looking, easy to read and navigate.